byuccl/ddr_rowhammer/radiation2023/DDR4_PARSE_LOGS/DDR4_Results.md

 ### Continuous Test 6 (2023-06-29 15:13:08 - 19:41:08)
+- At this time, there was a change in the reading delay.
 - The first error was at 15:13:34
 - This test did not have any timeout errors
 - For the first 137 groups, the error count was around 4120, at 16:19:58, the count jumped to around 6166.
 The error count jumped to around 12300 at group count 324.